-With these settings the device will begin asking for the lock code should the device not be used for 10 minutes, and there is no limitation to how many tries we have to enter the correct code.
-The device will also ask for the lock code when attempting to use functions described in the following chapter.
+With these settings the device will begin asking for the security code should the device not be used for 10 minutes, and there is no limitation to how many tries we have to enter the correct code.
+The device will also ask for the security code when attempting to use functions described in the following chapter.

-3 Functions that require entering lock code to use them
+3. Functions that require entering security code to use them

-As explained in the previous chapter, you can set a lock code to your Jolla that is only asked when certain functions are used:
+As explained in the previous chapter, you can set a security code to your Sailfish device that is only asked when certain functions are used:

-- Make changes to the Device Lock settings (note: there is no specific button to accept the changed settings - another lock code dialog appears, instead)
+- Make changes to the Device Lock settings (note: there is no specific button to accept the changed settings - another security code dialog appears for the confirmation, instead)